olliedean/apple-music-rpc/README.md

 # apple-music-rpc
-Discord rich presence for Apple Music, written in nodejs
+Discord rich presence for Apple Music, written in NodeJS.
+This only works of MacOS!
+Uses AppleScript to interact with the Music app.